SignalQuay

 Vertical expansion

-Pressure-test a new vertical before committing budget, headcount, or months of founder time.
+Pressure-test a new vertical before committing budget, headcount, or founder time to a sales motion that may not transfer.

 New buyer committeeDifferent urgency triggersUnproven sales motion